cosmologicon/pygame-text/README.md

 not contribute to the length of the line in accounting for width.
 Leading spaces (i.e. spaces that occur at the beginning of the string, or immediately after `"\n"`, will be preserved.

-If `strip` is set to `False`, then all space characters will be preserved and printed.
-Linebreaks can occur immediately before or after a space character, or in between two space characters.
-The width of the space characters themselves is included in the line length calculation.
+If `strip` is set to `False`, then trailing space characters will be only be stripped from the ends of lines if this would cause them to overrun the specified width.
+Setting `strip` to `False` for text that is not left-aligned may produce surprising results.

 ## Text alignment